 Versatility

 Versatility in fastpacking gear enables you to use a single item for multiple purposes.
-The Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree is probably the most versatile bag on this list because it is light and warm and can open at the foot or work as a blanket in warmer weather.
+The Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree is probably the most versatile bag on this list because it is light and warm and can open at the foot and work as a blanket in warmer weather.

 This can be nice if you only want to own one bag and know your trips will take you through mountains and deserts in all seasons.
 That said, it’s overkill for some situations where a lighter bag, like the Western Mountaineering HighLite, will keep you plenty warm and save you a significant amount of weight in your pack.